Position Announcement #122011 – Senior Auditor

 Other Important Information:

-The selectee must possess and maintain the highest standards of conduct, honesty, and loyalty in both official and personal matters.
-A determination of suitability for the position will be based on the results of a background verification of previous employment, education, criminal record and credit information.
+Must possess and maintain the highest standards of conduct, honesty, and loyalty in both official and personal matters.
+A determination of suitability for the position will be based on the results of a background verification of previous employment, education, and criminal record information.

-The Corporation for Public Broadcasting has a commitment to the principle of diversity.
-In that spirit, we welcome applications from all qualified individuals without regard to race, religion, creed, color, gender, sexual orientation, age, disability, marital status, veteran status, national origin, or status with regard to public assistance.
+The Corporation for Public Broadcasting has a commitment to the principle of diversity, as it creates a healthier work environment.
+In that spirit, we welcome applications from all qualified individuals without regard to race, color, religion, gender, sex, age, national origin, veteran status, disability, sexual orientation, gender identity or expression, marital status, or any other characteristic protected by law.